XVR Star Ceilings - Create the Ultimate Star Ceiling

 Virtually Invisible on White Ceilings:

 Like all my past star versions the XVR-625 stars virtually disappear on white or very light coloured ceilings during regular daylight hours.
 There are a few larger feature stars in the new kit that you will see during the day if you look hard enough but even they do not stand out and they add awesome effect to the star ceiling range of depth.
 You can see the stars easy in my daytime images only as I have photographed them with a 200mm lens so those images are very close, sharp and clear and the same for my video’s.
-All of my stars are designed to work on any colour background and have been used in thousands of home theatre and media rooms over the past years but as with bedrooms can only be viewed while in darkness.
+All of my stars are designed to work on any colour background and have been used in thousands of home theatre and media rooms over the past years but as with bedrooms can only be viewed while in a reasonable amount of darkness.

 Zero Charging Required: